Learn more about tuition & fees and our tuition assistance program.

 The vibrancy of our Jewish future can be assured only by recognizing the unique contribution of every Jewish family to that future.
 CESJDS recognizes the investment our families make in providing a Jewish day school education for their children.

-Our robust tuition assistance program ensures accessibility to a CESJDS education for 40% of our families annually.
+Our robust tuition assistance program ensures accessibility to a CESJDS education for almost half of our families annually.
 Our Board of Directors, donors, and the entire community are committed to making a CESJDS education affordable for as many families as possible.
 The academic diversity of our student body is enhanced by the economic diversity preserved through this program.
 Every family and every student are equally important to the mission of our school.

 We encourage you to explore the information provided here, and to reach out to Sherice Tomlin at 301-692-4884 or email@example.com with any questions you may have about our tuition assistance program.